Remote Wilderness Rescue and Travel Insurance: What You Need To Know

 If you already own an InReach and just need remote rescue (not trip insurance), then get the SAR 100 plan.
 It’s pretty cheap at $40 / year for 100k in coverage.

-They also have the SAR High Risk Policy for folks climbing above 5000 meters or doing other risky things like base jumping and paragliding.
+They also have the SAR High Risk Policy ($299) for folks doing risky things like base jumping and paragliding.
+Or the SAR High Altitude Plan ($999) for folks going above 5000m.
+But we don’t recommend those policies (there’s better options out there).

 You need to buy a separate individual policy for each person who you want covered.

-Ripcord is really the only competitor to Global Rescue… and people often wonder which is better.
+Ripcord is really the only established competitor to Global Rescue and people often wonder which is better.
 Basically Ripcord combines Global Rescue type services w/ trip cancelation insurance.
 Theoretically this is convenient… you get to purchase one policy instead of two.

 Unfortunately, I can’t recommend them.